-The Honourable Judith Seidman was appointed to the Senate on August 27, 2009.
-Prior to this appointment, she spent most of her career as a health research professional in the McGill University hospitals in Montreal, Quebec.
+Prior to her appointment to the Senate, she was an active health research professional in the McGill University Health Centre network in Montreal, Quebec.
 As a research fellow at the Montreal Neurological Institute and Hospital, and as an Associate Professor of Social Work at the McGill School of Social Work, Judith’s research and teaching focused on program and services evaluation, and the psychosocial determinants of health and illness.
-Judith was a National Health Research Doctoral Fellow (NHRDP) in Epidemiology and Biostatistics while she studied the role that social supports play in chronic disease outcomes.
-She was also actively engaged in aging-related research as a member of a community health team (CLSC) and as the Project Coordinator for the Canadian Study of Health and Aging.
+As a National Health Research Doctoral Fellow in Epidemiology and Biostatistics, she studied the role that social supports play in chronic disease outcomes.
+She was also actively engaged in aging-related research as a member of a community health team and as the Project Coordinator for the Canadian Study of Health and Aging.